shawilly/kogarashi.nvim/README.md

 ## Theme

+`Kogarashi` refers to the cold, tree-shaking wind that marks the start of winter in Japanese seasonal language.
+This colorscheme tries to hold that feeling: dark air, muted distance, pale light, and a small amount of warmth carried through gold, cedar, and frost-blue accents.

-Kogarashi is a Neovim colorscheme and Vim theme aimed at daily coding, terminal work, and plugin-heavy setups.
-It ships with:
+Built for daily coding, terminal work, and plugin-heavy setups, it ships with:

 - tree-sitter and semantic token highlights
 - terminal and devicon integration